jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 <img src="/images/compaq-plus-newspaper.jpeg" width="80%">
 <figcaption style="font-size: .40em;font-style: italic;">Image: &copy; Computerworld Dec 1983</figcaption>

+{{% note %}}
+When I was about 8 I was privileged to get a computer from that same uncle, that had previously been thrown out by the Government,
+{{% /note %}}

 ---

-{{% fragment %}}
 ![history of government spending since 1901](/images/history-gov-spending.jpeg "Image: Higher Rock Education")
-{{% /fragment %}}

 {{% note %}}
-When I was about 8 I was privileged to get a computer from that same uncle, that had previously been thrown out by the Government, because each year they had to replace things or else they wouldn’t get the budget renewed.
+because each year they had to replace things or else they wouldn’t get the budget renewed.
 So, since he worked for a government IT contractor, he just started stockpiling these “old”, thrown out machines, and gave me one like this
 {{% /note %}}

 ---